 Airplanes are notoriously dry environments and this is especially true for long haul flights.
 I wear contact lenses so I would never dream of travelling without eye drops but I also think they are an essential item for all travellers.
 They give such relief and comfort so make sure to pop them into your carry on.

-Planes are the perfect place for germs to spread – a contained space full of people for several hours – you can be sure that germs are everywhere.
-I’m not gonna lie, I do wipe down the armrests and tray table when I get on board and use hand sanitiser throughout the flight.
+As a contained space full of a few hundred people for several hours – aeroplanes are the perfect breeding grounds for germs to spread.
+If I’m honest, I do wipe down the armrests and tray table when I get on board and use hand sanitiser throughout the flight.

-Long haul flights can be incredibly dehydrating and often our lips are affected the most.
+Long haul flights can be incredibly dehydrating and our lips are often the most affected by this.
 Bring a good lip balm like this one to keep them hydrated.
-And drink water too!
+And drink plenty of water too!

 Toothbrush and paste